cofoundry-cms/Cofoundry.Docs/src/Getting Started/NuGet Packages.md

-﻿Cofoundry is split into several packages to make usable in a wide variety of scenarios, not just for websites.
+Cofoundry is split into several packages to make usable in a wide variety of scenarios, not just for websites.

 ## Main NuGet Packages